infovista-opensource/vistamart-datasource/README.md

 ### Overview

-VistaMart Datasource is connecting to VistaMart with VistaPortal API.
+Ativa Net data source is connecting to Ativa Net with Ativa Net API.

 ### Features